Anti-Slavery and Human Trafficking Statement for the year ending 31 March 2020

-We sell major and small domestic appliances and consumer electronics in the UK, Germany and the Netherlands and deliver them via our in-house logistics business and carefully selected third parties.
+We sell major and small domestic appliances and consumer electronics in the UK and Germany and deliver them via our in-house logistics business and carefully selected third parties.
 We also provide ancillary services such as the installation of new and collection of old products and offer product protection plans and customer finance.
-Via our state of the art facility we are also able to carry out the recycling of waste appliances in the UK.
-We have a unique and vibrant culture and a team of people who genuinely care more about our business and its customers and currently employ over 2,800 people.
+Via our state‑of‑the‑art facility we are also able to carry out the recycling of waste appliances in the UK.
+We have a unique and vibrant culture and a team of people who genuinely care more about our business and its customers and currently employ around 3,000 people.
 For further details on the structure of our business and our Corporate Social Responsibility report please read our latest annual report and accounts.

 About our supply chain

 The electrical appliances we sell are generally purchased from local supplier subsidiaries in country which are part of larger global organisations.
 These relationships are managed by dedicated teams based in each of our territories.
 Supply chains are often complex in terms of structure with a significant number of layers.

 Our policies on Slavery and Human Trafficking